zalo/zalo.github.io/_posts/2019-3-3-polar-decomposition.md

 A rotation matrix is really just an orthonormal basis (a set of three orthogonal, unit vectors representing the x, y, and z bases of your rotation).

 Often times when doing vector math, you'll want to find the closest rotation matrix to a set of vector bases.

+### Gram-Schmidt Orthonormalization

 The cheapest/default way is [Gram-Schmidt Orthonormalization](https://en.wikipedia.org/wiki/Gram%E2%80%93Schmidt_process).
 This process works in n-dimensions using vector projection.

 A similar algorithm can be done in 3D with cross products:
 ```